 It does not contain all of the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have benefits and risks.
 Your doctor has weighed the risks of you taking Deralin against the benefits expected for you.

 If you have any concerns about taking this medicine, talk to your doctor or pharmacist.

 Keep this leaflet with your medicine.
 You may need to read it again.

 Deralin is used to treat or prevent a number of conditions.
-These are:
+These include:

 Ask your doctor if you have any questions about why Deralin has been prescribed for you.
 Your doctor may have prescribed Deralin for another reason.